MaterSim/PyXtal/doc/index.rst

 - Structural manipulation via symmetry relation (both subgroup and supergroup)
 - Geometry optimization from built-in and external optimization methods

 The current version is ``0.4.8`` at `GitHub <https://github.com/qzhu2017/PyXtal>`_.
 It is available for use under the MIT license.
-Expect updates upon request by `Qiang Zhu\'s group <http://www.physics.unlv.edu/~qzhu/index.html>`_ at University of Nevada Las Vegas.
+Expect updates upon request by `Qiang Zhu\'s group <http://www.physics.unlv.edu/~qzhu/index.html>`_ at the University of Nevada Las Vegas.

 PyXtal is an open source project.
 You are welcome to contribute it directly via the `GitHub platform <https://github.com/qzhu2017/PyXtal>`_ or send your comments and suggestions to the `developer <http://www.physics.unlv.edu/~qzhu/>`_.

 A basic tutorial is provided below for common functions.
 Additionally, documentation and source code are provided for individual modules.

-For an experienced Python user who are familiar with Jupyter notebook, you are also encourged to check out the following examples
+For an experienced Python user who are familiar with Jupyter notebook, you are also encouraged to check out the following examples

 - `Atomic crystal <https://nbviewer.jupyter.org/github/qzhu2017/PyXtal/blob/master/examples/tutorials_notebook/01_atomic_crystals.ipynb>`_
 - `Molecular crystal <https://nbviewer.jupyter.org/github/qzhu2017/PyXtal/blob/master/examples/tutorials_notebook/02_molecular_crystals.ipynb>`_